mariusbanea/students-booking-system-server/readme.md

 ### US-01 Create and list students

-As a restaurant manager<br/>
+As a school manager<br/>
 I want to create a new student when a customer calls<br/>
-so that I know how many customers will arrive at the restaurant on a given day.
+so that I know how many customers will arrive at the school on a given day.

 #### Acceptance Criteria